 If your doctor has prescribed medication for your overactive bladder, chances are good that you’ve either already stopped taking it or you will soon.
-As many as 78 percent of the patients who start these medications stop taking them within a year.
+As many as 78% of the patients who start these medications stop taking them within a year.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 But medication is only one part of the treatment equation for overactive bladder.
 If your first (or even your fourth or fifth) medication isn’t working for you, there are still other treatments to explore.

 Why do so many patients stop taking their medication for overactive bladder?

 “There’s a combination of inefficacy and intolerability,” says urologist Emily Slopnick, MD.
 Some patients find that they simply don’t yield the results they were hoping for.
 Others have trouble tolerating side effects, which include dry mouth, dry eyes, constipation, and confusion.

 Unfortunately, patients often don’t realize that there are several other options, Dr. Slopnick says.

 If medications aren’t working for you, talk to your doctor or a urologist about other approaches.
 They range from injections to implants, and each approach has pros and cons.
 Here are three of the most common alternatives:

 Botox® (onabotulinum toxinA) is well-known for smoothing wrinkles, but onabotulinum toxinA injections can also benefit your bladder.

 “Injecting the drug directly into bladder muscles helps to calm the bladder and prevent urinary urgency and related leakage,” says Dr. Slopnick.